 Alcohol withdrawal can be very tough, more so than from other drugs.
-Surely, anyone who is overindulging in alcohol would benefit from a cessation of drinking.
-For many people, this goal was reached by utilizing the holistic, healthy alcohol recovery program at Narconon drug and alcohol rehabilitation centers around the world.
+Surely, anyone who is overindulging in alcohol would benefit from a cessation of drinking, but it is also important to know the dangers and risks of withdrawing suddenly or going “cold turkey.”

-Those who are addicted to alcohol can find a Narconon drug rehab program in North America, South America, Europe, Africa, Australia and Asia.
-In a Narconon center, an alcoholic finds a completely drug-free rehab program that helps him thoroughly detoxify, which aids the addict in recovering physical as well as emotional health.
+At a Narconon center, an alcoholic finds a completely drug-free rehab program that helps him thoroughly detoxify, which aids the person in recovering physical as well as emotional health.
 Every participant then learns the life skills that will keep him or her safe in challenging situations after graduation.

-While many rehab programs for alcoholics state that "relapse is part of the recovery" from alcoholism, the Narconon program offers a program that enables seven out of ten graduates to stay sober after they return home.
+While many rehab programs for alcoholics state that “relapse is part of the recovery” from alcoholism, the goal of the Narconon program is to enable a person to achieve long-term recovery and remain alcohol-free.

-Some Alcohol Addicts May Need to Start with a Careful Initial Detox
+Some Individuals May Need to Start with a Medical Detox

 Who is Prone to DTs and Other Severe Symptoms?